tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqlhost.rst

 SQL server host to connect to.
 Mandatory, no default value.
 Applies to SQL source types (``mysql``, ``pgsql``, ``mssql``) only.

-In the simplest case when Sphinx resides on the same host with your MySQL or PostgreSQL installation, you would simply specify “localhost”.
+In the simplest case when Manticore resides on the same host with your MySQL or PostgreSQL installation, you would simply specify “localhost”.
 Note that MySQL client library chooses whether to connect over TCP/IP or over UNIX socket based on the host name.
 Specifically “localhost” will